 3. San Luis Obispo – Best Area Near Paso Robles for Creatives

-Only 30 minutes south of Paso Robles, San Luis Obispo is a great place to stay near Paso Robles if you’re bringing the car.
+Only 30 minutes south of Paso Robles, staying in San Luis Obispo is ideal if you’re bringing the car.
 It’s actually a larger city, so if you want something beyond the wineries, this is the place to be.
 San Luis Obispo is mostly known for its burgeoning art gallery scene, so it’s a great place to check out up and coming talent from across Southern California.

 It’s also an excellent choice for adventure travelers.
 Hiking and mountain biking are popular activities for locals and visitors alike.
 With scenery this beautiful on your doorstep, you’ll be spoiled for choice when it comes to gorgeous trails and hidden photo spots.